kuhchung/kuhchung.github.io/pages/weapon-guide/Lance.md

 Evasion+2 gives you a total of 10 frames of invinciblity.
 This is widely considered unnecessary (I agree.)

 ## Guard
 Monster attacks have a certain block stun value.
 Certain attacks are heavier than others.
 Some, you can counter quickly with an upstab.
 Otherwise, it takes a little longer and you get a forward stab.
-And the strongest ones simply put you in blockstun and don't let you counter at all, even if you were in a counter stance.
+And the strongest ones simply put you in blockstun and don't let you counter at all, even if you were in a counter stance (you will still block though.)

 I don't know if these have a technical term or even a playerbase widely accepted term, so I am simply calling them G0, G1, and G2.